How to make a D365 API call from a Power Apps Portal

 • Publishing State: Published

-Constructing the API Request in JavaScript
+Constructing the D365 API Call Request in JavaScript:

 Once all these pieces are in place, we can finally make the request we need.
 The request will look something like this: